AustinCodingAcademy/InstructorLessonPlanning/LessonPlanStudentVersion.md

 ### Explore

-* Show them a page’s source code - Which values do you see? / Can we classify them in any way?
+* Show a webpage- Which values do you see? / Can we classify them in any way?
     + https://twitter.com/
     + https://twitter.com/settings/account